 People who do not consume alcohol or keep within health recommendations for alcohol consumption may assume that they are not at risk for fatty liver disease.

-However, this assumption may be false particularly if you exhibit one or more of the risk factors associated with NAFLD.
+However, this assumption may be false particularly if you have one or more of the risk factors associated with NAFLD.

 NAFLD appears to be associated with:

 - metabolic syndrome (a combination of risk factors:insulin resistance, hypertension, abnormal blood lipids, and abdominal obesity)

 - bariatric surgery

 - parenteral alimentation (feeding through an injection site such as intravenous feeding).

 The prevalence of NAFLD is increasing along with the prevalence of obesity, diabetes (type 2) and metabolic syndrome.

 NAFLD could be considered the hepatic manifestation of metabolic syndrome,

 NAFLD adversely affects liver enzymes and abnormal liver enzymes increase your risk for cardiovascular disease and diabetes.